How can anyone in Kansas think that bats are scary?

 - Brown fur with black ears, wings, and feet.
 Wings are hairless.

-Big Brown Bats are widespread all over Kansas.
+Big Brown Bats are among the most common bats in Kansas.

 If you look, you’ll find these bats inside caves, tunnels, or other human structures.